 In their visual spectrum, the works scanning dimensions, Mozart contained!, At night, #beautiful and Queen of the Night open up spheres ranging from film noir to integrative art installations in public space.
 The starting-point for each visual creation was a work by Mozart.
 A social-media project, further film productions and a co-operation with the Vienna University of Applied Arts and its Fulldome / VR & AR Lab are currently in progress.

-If you would like to register now for the sneak preview on 15 April 2021, please send us an e-mail at SpotOnMozArt@moz.ac.at.
+If you would like to register now for the sneak preview, please send us an e-mail at SpotOnMozArt@moz.ac.at.